 The Brazilian tapir is the second-largest land mammal in South America, after the Baird’s tapir.
 The tapir ranges from 6 to 8 feet in length and can weigh between 300 to 700 pounds.
 Tapirs are excellent swimmers and divers and will run to water when threatened.
 It uses its snout to hunt for leaves, shoots and small branches.
 The Brazilian tapir is considered “vulnerable,” threatened by habitat loss due to deforestation and illegal hunting.

 The “Hog-Nosed Raccoon”: Coati

 The South American coati is sometimes called the “hog-nosed raccoon” because of its piglike snout and raccoonlike stripes on its tail.
 Like raccoons, coatis have double-jointed ankles that can rotate 180 degrees to allow the coati to climb down trees.
 Coatis vary in color, from orange-red to gray and half of its length is its tail.
 Coatis search for fruits high in the canopies of forests.
 Coatis are social animals and warn each other of danger with alarm calls, sending the group high into the trees.

 The Toothless Southern Tamandua

-The tamandua has no teeth but it does have a tongue that can reach up to 15 inches in length.
-Thankfully its diet of ants, termites and some fruit doesn’t require too much chewing.
-The tamandua walks on the outer surfaces of their fore feet to avoid puncturing themselves with their long claws.
-When attacked, the tamandua clings to a branch with its hindfeet and tail, leaving its powerful forearms free for self-defense.
-The tamandua also uses its powerful forearms to rip open insect nests and hives.
-It has small eyes and poor vision, compensated for by its excellent sense of hearing and smelling.
+Tamanduas have no teeth, but they do have a tongue that can reach up to 15 inches in length.
+Thankfully their diet of ants, termites and some fruit doesn’t require too much chewing.
+Tamanduas walk on the outer surfaces of their forefeet to avoid puncturing themselves with their long claws.
+When attacked, they cling to a branch with their hindfeet and tail, leaving their powerful forearms free for self-defense.
+Tamanduas also use their powerful forearms to rip open insect nests and hives.
+They have small eyes and poor vision, compensated for by their excellent sense of hearing and smell.